codesurfers/codesurfers.github.io/_posts/2024-01-19-openbsd-desktop-daily-driver.md

 you cannot mix a stream of audio where one device is recording and another is playing audio.
 You can **only** do one at a time.

-This is my biggest gripe with OpenBSD.
+This is one of my biggest gripes with OpenBSD.

 #### Video